meet-projects/Y1-Summer-Labs/11. Calculator Project/README.md

 1. Add the option to take more than two numbers!
 For example, computing an expression like 3 + 4 / 2 with three numbers, or being able to make an expression such as 3 + 4 with only two numbers.
 2. Take more than one symbol, and make sure that you calculate the right order of operations.
 3. Add a history of operations list/dictionary!
-4. More Error Handling!
-What if I enter a random string.
-(For example: `Potato` or `New York City`).
-Hint: Check out try and except.

 > Turtle is a Python library that enables users to create pictures and shapes by providing them with a virtual canvas.
 Here's MEET's [Introduction to Turtle](https://docs.google.com/presentation/d/12hUghofRqPTL3jsDazqqUrrr8-GfMe68-IFim9XTEDI/edit?usp=sharing) Lecture.
 You will need to learn Turtle for the rest of the challenges.